Some of Costa Rica’s best adventures take place in the treetops. Photo: Shutterstock

 Restaurant the locals love

 On Route 24, the coastal highway between Orotina and Herradura, there is a small, very simple place called Restauranticos.
 Their ceviche is among the best anywhere in Costa Rica.
 They have fish, shrimp, and mixed versions; the shrimp ceviche has a sauce of spicy tomato and lemon juice at the bottom of the bowl that adds a whole different dimension to the dish.
 Next, you must order their patacones.
 Patacones are fried green plantains, far better than French fries or anything similar.
-At Resturanticos, they serve them with a bowl of frijoles molidos (mashed beans), another of pico de gallo, and another of carne en salsa.
+At Resturanticos, they serve them with a bowl of frijoles molidos (mashed beans), another of pico de gallo, and a third of carne en salsa.
 Each person should get their own ceviche, then order a plate of six or ten patacones to share.

-Meal worth the splurge
+Meals worth the splurge

 Restaurante Silvestre.
 Located in one of San José’s old neighborhoods, this special place has a great atmosphere and features a new approach to Costa Rica’s cherished cuisine, making use of responsibly caught fish, organic produce, and other ingredients from entrepreneurs who are passionate about their craft.